 Other Factors to Consider

 On the other hand, many athletes benefit from having such gloves, and sometimes they are a necessity.
 The support on the gloves is simply a long strip of fabric that goes beyond your wrist.
 Many gloves made for gyms have this support, as they are heavy and thick, and they restrict the movement of the hands, locking them in place.
 The support is tightened around the wrist with a velcro strip, to create an ideal fit.
 As a weight lifter, you need your wrists to be locked into position, since bending the wrist as you hold a heavy load could be catastrophic!
-Your wrists need to be balanced and properly aligned, in order to avoid injuries.
+Your wrists need to be balanced and properly aligned to avoid injuries.

 One more thing you should look out for is how breathable your gloves are.
-Something that you will be definitely doing as you start your routine is sweat.
-Having something that doesn’t let air circulate around your hands will be distracting, and will make your gloves smell bad even after one use.
+Something that you will be doing as you start your routine is sweat.
+Having something that doesn’t let air circulate your hands will be distracting, and will make your gloves smell bad even after one use.
 If you wish your gloves to be breathable, first things first, they must be made out of the right material combo.
 Mesh perforations on the back let the hot air escape, and invite the cool air in, keeping sweat at bay.
 One more way you can let air escape is by switching up the model of your gloves.
 Fingerless gloves hug your hands the most, and you are most likely to sweat in them.
 Other models have a more open surface area that lets your hands cool down naturally.
-In the end, you really don’t want to sweat too much since you could end up with blisters, calluses, and maybe even fungus!
+In the end, you don’t want to sweat too much since you could end up with blisters, calluses, and maybe even fungus!

 All in all, weight lifting gloves are just one more piece of equipment designed to make weight lifting an enjoyable experience.
-They protect us from the injuries heavy bars and loads can cause, and keep our wrists stable.
+They protect us from the injuries large bars and loads can cause, and keep our wrists stable.
 With them, you will be able to progress faster, and you won’t have any painful bumps on the palms of your hands to keep you distracted.
 If you do not like them, you can skip using them, but when you get into lifting super heavyweights, we recommend you start using them since you’ll only experience benefits!
 We hope our guide has helped you find your new pair, and that you will enjoy using it.

 Frequently Asked Questions

 Your fingers are the most sensitive part of your body.
 There are millions of nerve endings here, and they help you gauge your surroundings.
 If there is a strip of fabric obstructing the nerves from doing their job, it’s likely that you would hurt yourself.
-Your fingertips need to grip the bar properly, and your joints need to be flexible, so you have a proper hook grip.
+Your fingertips need to grip the bar correctly, and your joints need to be flexible, so you have a proper hook grip.
 Gloves with fingers wouldn’t allow you to do any of these things, making them useless for lifting!

-Although there are some differences in the various models of weight lifting gloves, they are essentially all made the same way.
-There is the palm side - a cushy area with either spandex, silicone or microfiber cushioning, and special surfaces that give you a better grip on the bars.
+Although there are some differences in the various models of weight lifting gloves, they are all made the same way.
+There is the palm side - a cushy area with either spandex, silicone or microfiber cushioning, and distinct surfaces that give you a better grip on the bars.
 The backside is simply the back of the glove and the wrist area, which usually has some ventilation perforations.
 The finger stalls are the opening through which you guide your fingers.
 And the wrist end of the wrap is the area that secures your wrists.

 Chalk, whether it is solid or liquid, is used by athletes to secure their grip and prevent slippage.
 Many experts agree that chalk trumps gloves because it does not interfere with your body form, nor does it hinder your strength.
-There are no conclusive studies that have determined gloves affect your strength though, and this is quite a controversial subject in the gym community.
-This is why you can simply continue on using your gloves without worrying, or you can switch to chalk - whatever works the best for you!
+There are no conclusive studies that have determined gloves affect your strength, though, and this is quite a controversial subject in the gym community.
+It is why you can continue using your gloves without worrying, or you can switch to chalk - whatever works the best for you!
 Chalk, whether it is solid or liquid, is used by athletes to secure their grip and prevent slippage.

 Variety is the spice of life - many different types of gloves exist, and they were all created with your preferences in mind.
 The most common type is the half fingered glove.
 Their breathability is not so great, but they have optimal wrist support and blister protection.
 They are also great insulators.
 The fingerless gloves have fingerless stalls and leave your knuckles open.
-They are the most recent design, and they provide maximum flexibility and breathability while still giving you plenty of protection and support.
-The four finger open top palmless glove is just what the name implies.
-It does not restrict your thumb, and it promotes fluid movement of your hands.
+They are the most original design, and they provide maximum flexibility and breathability while still giving you plenty of protection and support.
+The four fingers open top palmless glove is just what the name implies.
+It does not restrict your thumb, and it promotes the fluid movement of your hands.
 With these gloves, you develop your grip, while still being safe from blisters and calluses.
 Grip pads are great if you tend to sweat too much, and they are easy to take on and off.
 They also come with wrist support.
-And last but not least, five half-finger gloves protect your creases from injury and have supreme breathability.
+And last but not least, five half-finger gloves protect your creases from injury and have excellent breathability.

 Although the gloves are used to prevent injuries, if you don’t keep them clean, they might be the cause of some diseases, like fungal diseases.
 They are also a breeding ground for bacteria, and if you have any wounds on your hands, you might be exposing yourself to infection without really knowing it!
-You cannot really wash the gloves every day, but you still shouldn’t wait to wash them until they start to smell really bad since they will already have a dirty surface by then.
-Some gloves can be washed in a machine safely, like Neoprene gloves.
-You must be sure that they are machine washable, and once you do, simply pop them in and let them air dry indoors.
+You cannot wash the gloves every day, but you still shouldn’t wait to wash them until they start to smell bad since they will already have a dirty surface by then.
+Some workout gloves can be washed in a machine safely, like Neoprene gloves.
+You must be sure that they are machine washable, and once you do, pop them in and let them air dry indoors.
 Avoid the sun, as it could damage the material.
 You can also wash them thoroughly by hand, using lukewarm water and mild soap.
 Ensure they are completely soap free once you hand them to dry!